orion-cirb/RNA_In_Astro_Vessels/README.md

 * Only keep astrocytes somas colocalizing with a nucleus
 * Detect vessels with Remove outliers (to remove microglia cells processes) + Median filtering + thresholding + closing
 * Find foci with Stardist
-* Count foci in vessels, astrocytes somas and in the rest of the ROI
-* Give vessels ans astrocytes somas volume + foci number in each compartment as foci total volume/minimum foci volume
+* Give volume of each compartment (vessels/astrocytes somas/rest of the ROI) + foci number in each compartment as foci total volume/minimum foci volume

 ### Dependencies